The Churches of Cruden invite you to join them for a celebration of 1,000 years of Christianity in the Parish of Cruden

 Guest Preacher at this service in the Parish Church will be the Moderator of the General Assembly of the Church of Scotland – the Right Reverend Albert Bogle.

 The Sacrament of the Lord’s Supper will be celebrated and all are welcome to attend.
-Tea and coffee will be available after the service.If you would like to come along to any of these events uniting the three parish churches, please do so.
-We will be delighted to have you share with us on these special occasions.
+Tea and coffee will be available after the service.Further information may be had from

 St James Episcopal Church